omkarcloud/google-maps-scraper/README.md

 We've poured thousands of hours into building this—so you can find customers and grow your business.

 If it's helped you, please give us a **star ⭐** on GitHub.
-It takes 2 seconds, and means the world to us.
+You have a big heart ❤️, It takes 1 click, and you will be doing us a great favor.

 ![Star us on GitHub](https://raw.githubusercontent.com/omkarcloud/google-maps-scraper/master/screenshots/star-us.png)